vlhells/vlhells/README.md

 <img src="header.png" alt="hello-banner">

 My main programmin language is C#.
 Love this language and its' ecosystem (MS SQL Server, T-SQL, .NET, ASP.NET Core, Entity Framework Core, LINQ, etc)

+Like the concept of Clean Architecture and use in some projects.
+Also usin mediator, AutoMapping and FluentValidation.

 I also like Python, Django, FastApi, etc.
 I'm also using other technologies (look at skills below)
 I also actively worked w/ cellular automatas, SOLID, OOP, unit-tests, some patterns, Swagger, REST, Windows Forms (+MVP), code-review, refactor, WPF.